Boy meets go-go boy and they try to find a place to hook-up…

 For Spelling, her 90210 schedule kept her busy but, she explained, “During summer hiatus I was always looking for a great project with a quirky character to film.
 Once I read Trick I knew I had to be a part of it!
 It was such a special script and the character of Katherine was amazing!”

-Years after Trick, Pitoc had the chance to thank actor Harry Hamlin, who he appeared with in the film Shoot Or Be Shot, for starring as a gay man in Making Love, in 1982 when a film with gay characters was a rare breed.
-“I said, ‘You know, thank you first of all for doing that because if you hadn’t done that, there wouldn’t be a place for me to do my part in Trick, and I wouldn’t be here right now working with you…he was great, a very gracious guy.”
+Years after Trick, Pitoc had the chance to thank actor Harry Hamlin, with whom he appeared in the film Shoot or Be Shot, for starring as a gay man in Making Love in 1982 when a film with gay characters was a rare breed.
+“I said, ‘You know, thank you first of all for doing that because if you hadn’t done that, there wouldn’t be a place for me to do my part in Trick, and I wouldn’t be here right now working with you… he was great, a very gracious guy.”

 The Diner Scene: Spelling remembered the scene where Katherine lays into Gabriel and also loses her mind because her cheese fries came with no cheese.
 “The night we filmed the diner scene it was a long night,” she recalled.
 “I kept drinking coffee trying up keep my energy up but we didn’t start filming that scene till 3am.
 I was exhausted.
 Sheer willpower and passion got me through filming it.
 Still my fave line in any movie I’ve ever done!”